Cardboard Recycling in Fort Collins

 Basic recycling is not your only option to dispose of cardboard.
 Here's a sampling of potential other uses, all of which are allowed under the new cardboard ordinance:

 - Re-Use is Top of Class.
 Without a doubt, the highest and most effective strategy is to reuse cardboard boxes for moving, storing materials, or shipping purposes.
-The City has created an online Cardboard Box Exchange that enables community members to contact each other to "give 'em and get 'em".
-Residents and businesses are also encouraged to visit online sites such as Freecycle.org or Craigslist to post or find boxes being given away.
+Many people have found success posting boxes for reuse on Craigslist , which enables community members to contact each other anonymously to "give 'em and get 'em".
+Residents and businesses are also encouraged to visit Freecycle.org to post or find boxes being given away.